loginmycode/java-learn/src/main/java/ConceptDetails/Elastic-Serch.md

  	- Elastic Search
  	 * Elastic search is open source distributed and analytic engine built based on the 		Apache Lucene.
  	 * It designed to handle large volumes data and provides near real-time
- 	 * Used tools like a Kibana for data visuzlization, Beats for data shipping, and Logstach for data processing
+ 	 * Used tools like a Kibana for data visualization, Beats for data shipping, and Logstach for data processing
  	 * Elastic search data in json format and easy to make it index and structured and 		unstructured